 Prepare for a career in theatre through our Bachelor of Fine Arts in Acting program.
-Our BFA degree provides the training you need to impact the world through meaningful roles and performances.
-You will study with experienced professionals who have performed on a variety of stages and screens, as they mentor and support you throughout your journey toward becoming an actor.
+Our BFA degree can help provide the training you need to impact the world through meaningful roles and performances.
+You will study with experienced professionals who have performed on a variety of stages and screens, and who can mentor and support you throughout your journey toward becoming an actor.

 Why Choose Liberty’s Bachelor of Fine Arts in Acting Degree?

 Our mission is to prepare you to impact the world for Christ in whatever career field God calls you to pursue.
-We believe in combining biblical values with a dedication to excellence, and our bachelor’s degree in acting prepares you with the theory and hands-on experience you need to glorify Christ in the practice of your craft.
+We believe in combining biblical values with a dedication to excellence, and our bachelor’s degree in acting is designed to prepare you with the theory and hands-on experience you need to glorify Christ in the practice of your craft.

 What Will You Learn in Our BFA in Acting?

-In our BFA in Acting program, you will study vocal performance, choreography, and acting with respected instructors who have performed with The American Shakespeare Center, directed plays at Pigeon Forge’s Miracle Theatre, and acted in a film with Colin Farrell.
+In our BFA in Acting program, you will study vocal performance, choreography, and acting with respected instructors who have performed with The American Shakespeare Center, directed plays at Pigeon Forge’s Miracle Theatre, and acted with notable actors like Colin Farrell.

-Throughout this degree program, you will learn how to advance your audition and performance skills while gaining hands-on experience in multiple theatre practicums and in our 6 yearly theatre productions.
-You will also develop your craft by focusing on a variety of acting styles and periods as well as stage combat, movement, dialects, and accents.
+Throughout this degree program, you can advance your audition and performance skills while gaining hands-on experience in multiple theatre practicums and in our yearly theatre productions.
+You can also develop your craft by focusing on a variety of acting styles and periods as well as stage combat, movement, dialects, and accents.

 THEA 311 – Acting for Film I